 - Informing and training relevant persons regarding new or amended regulations.

 - Verifying that new or substantial changes to products, services, markets, processes and IT systems and major changes to the Company’s operations and organisation comply with legal, regulatory and other requirements applicable to the Company’s licensed operations (for example via the New Product Approval Process or the change management process).

-- Advising and reporting to the Board and the CEO on a regular basis.
+- Advising and reporting to the CEO and the Board on a regular basis.

 The Security function is supporting the entire Group in managing security and ICT risks and is continuously reporting to the CEO, the Board and the Risk and Audit Committee.